bbatsov/projectile/doc/projects.md

 | a function                 | A predicate which accepts a relative path as the input and return t if it matches.                       |
 | nil                        | No match exists.                                                                                         |

-Note that there is difference in behaviour between no key and `nil` value for the key.
+Note that there is a difference in behaviour between no key and `nil` value for the key.
 Only when the key does not exist, other project options such as `:test_prefix` or `projectile-other-file-alist` mechanism is tried.